The New SHIF Rates for Employees and Self Employed

 NHIF penalties

-You can find out how to pay the penalties and monthly charges here: How to pay NHIF Premiums and Penalties, view account status.
+You can find out how to pay the penalties and monthly charges here: How to pay SHIF Premiums and Penalties, view account status.

-If your NHIF card has been inactive for over 12 months due to default, you can reactivate it by paying the NHIF reactivation fee of Ksh.
+If your SHIF card has been inactive for over 12 months due to default, you can reactivate it by paying the SHIF reactivation fee of Ksh.
 1500.
 Note that after reactivating the card, you will have to wait for 60 days before you can use it again.

 The Ksh.
 1500 will enable you to start afresh and will cover three months.
 You will however still retain the same membership number though the card will be restricted for two months.